focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 - select the sketch and pad up 6mm
     - 6mm is enough for the switch posts to clear the desk surface so the rig sits flat

+{{ figureflickr(url="https://live.staticflickr.com/65535/53553541928_2418574028_k_d.jpg" caption="Many fit tests compliments of ergogen") }}

+This was in February 2024.
+I blame the holidays and traveling for that interval.

 ## My first printed circuit board

 I've built a few keyboard kits with their own PCBs, and done hand wired builds with no PCBs, but never had a custom PCB fabricated before.
 Luckily ergogen makes this overall pretty straightforward.
 You add the additional components, which for the kipra was just: